open-traffic-generator/ac4-workshop/README.md

 # AutoCon4 WS:A4 - Open Tools for Automated and Scalable Network Testing

-This repository contains NAF Autocon4 workshop materials.
+This repository contains NAF AutoCon4 WS:A4 workshop materials.
 Each lab has its own instructions README file where users can follow along to get familiar with Open Traffic Generator (OTG) and Cyperf concepts.
-Even though the labs are independent of each other, it is strongly recommended to follow them in sequence.
+Even though the labs are independent of each other, it is strongly recommended to follow them in sequence starting with Lab-01.

-* For Autocon4(AC4) users: Please use the Cloudshare link received on your email to access your environment.
-Ask your instructor if you do not have one.
+* For AutoCon4 users: Please use the Cloudshare link received.
+Ask your instructors if you do not have one.

 * For all other users: If you have come to this repository outside of the AC4 workshop hours and you do not have an active cloud environment provided for the lab, you can use any Linux instances for OTG labs.
 For Cyperf Labs you will need to use ONLY Ubuntu/Debian based instances.